-If no risk assessment has been performed, then the following points should be addressed in the CEP application:
+If no risk assessment has been performed, the following points should be addressed in the CEP application:

-• Any elemental impurities (whatever the Class) intentionally introduced in the manufacture of the final substance should be declared and data showing their level in the final substance should be provided.

-- For any elemental impurity intentionally introduced into the last synthetic step of the process, a specification in the final substance is expected (as this is associated with an elevated risk for impurities being carried forward), unless it is consistently and convincingly demonstrated that the process is capable to purge the impurity from the final substance to a level which is below 30% of the appropriate concentration limit (based on option 1 of table A.2.2 of the ICH Q3D guideline). - The limits applied for the control of elemental impurities in the final substance should reflect the process capabilities, and the PDE of ICH Q3D may be used as reference. - The method used to control elemental impurities in the final substance should be described in detail (in a format to be annexed to the CEP) and validation data according to ICH Q2 should be submitted.
+- Any elemental impurities (whatever the Class) intentionally introduced in the manufacture of the final substance after the introduction of the starting material(s) should be declared and data showing their level in the final substance should be provided. - For any elemental impurity intentionally introduced into the last synthetic step of the process, a specification in the final substance is expected (as this is associated with an elevated risk for impurities being carried forward), unless it is consistently and convincingly demonstrated that the process is capable to purge the impurity from the final substance to a level which is below 30% of the appropriate concentration limit (preferably based on option 1 of table A.2.2 of the ICH Q3D guideline, or alternatively and if justified, based on option 2a, e.g. when the daily dose of a drug substance is low). - The limits applied for the control of elemental impurities in the final substance should reflect the process capabilities, and the PDE of ICH Q3D may be used as reference. - The method used to control elemental impurities in the final substance should be described in detail (in a format to be annexed to the CEP) and validation data according to ICH Q2 should be submitted.

-3.2.2: Information reported on Certificates of Suitability
+3.2.2 Information reported on Certificates of Suitability

-All intentionally added elemental impurities will be listed on the CEP, regardless of the levels found in the final substance.
-Alternatively if no elemental impurities are intentionally added in the process, this will be mentioned on the CEP.
+All elemental impurities intentionally added after the introduction of the starting material(s) are listed on the CEP, regardless of the levels found in the final substance.
+Alternatively if no elemental impurities are intentionally added, this is mentioned on the CEP.

-The CEP will not contain any information regarding the absence of any elemental impurities in the final substance.
+The CEP does not contain any information regarding the absence of elemental impurities in the final substance.